silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/How_Tos/04_Create_a_GridField_ActionProvider.md

+---
+title: Create a GridField action provider
+summary: Handle custom actions on your GridField
+---

 # How to add a custom action to a GridField row

 In a [GridField](/developer_guides/forms/field_types/gridfield) instance each table row can have a